vn971/rua/README.md

 ## Safety
-RUA only adds built-time safety and review.
+RUA only adds build-time safety and install-time control.
 Once the package passes your review, it's as safe (run-time) as it was in the first place.
 Do not install AUR packages you don't trust.

 ## Other